AS SEEN ON

 Best for

-Important New Jersey-Specific Considerations
+Important New Jersey Considerations

-Disclosure requirements: Sellers must disclose known material defects
+• Sellers must disclose known material defects

 Understanding these factors helps avoid delays and surprises.

-How to Choose the Best Way to Sell Your House in NJ
+How to Choose the Best Option

-The best selling method depends on your situation:
+The best method depends on your situation:

-• Want top dollar and have time → Agent listing
+• Want top dollar and have time → Agent

 • Want control and no commission → FSBO